Soncub/Lab-Submission-8-Week-9-/README.md

 ## Observer
 The Game Manager subscribes to a global Action on the Target class to recieve a points addition whenever a target is hit.
 It also subscribes to the end event of a custom timer.

+### ISaveable
+ISaveable is a simple generic class with Save() and Load() methods and a type parameter.
+(Currently attached to TargetManager with type SavedJsonData)

+## SaveEnemyPositions
+A MonoBehavior in the scene which listens for "S" and "L" presses and Saves/Loads data between the TargetManager and a Json File.